National Minimum Wage and National Living Wage increases 2021

-National Living Wage increase for 2021
+National Living Wage 2022 increases

-The National Living Wage will increase by 2.2 per cent to £8.91 (from £8.72) from April 2021.
+The UK government's National Living Wage will increase by 6.6 per cent to £9.50 (from £8.91) from April 2022.
+This applies to employees aged 23 or older.

 Lower age bracket for the National Living Wage

-Please note that the National Living Wage will also be extended to 23 and 24 year olds for the first time, based on recommendations from the Low Pay Commission.
+Please note that the National Living Wage was extended to 23 and 24 year olds for the first time in 2021, based on recommendations from the Low Pay Commission.
 Commissioners also recommended smaller increases for workers aged under 23 given risks to youth employment in the current economic situation.
+Read more about this on the UK government's National Living Wage 2021 press release.

-National Minimum Wage increases for 2021
+National Minimum Wage 2022 increases

 Myhrtoolkit customers

-For customers using our online HR software, if you would like support in updating multiple employee pay rates, email support@myhrtoolkit.com and one of our customer support advisors will be happy to guide you through this process.
+For customers using our online HR software, if you would like support in updating multiple employee pay rates, email support@myhrtoolkit.com band one of our customer support advisors will be happy to guide you through this process.

 Users of myhrtoolkit can also receive weekly management emails reporting on employees soon to become 18, 21, 22 or 25, providing a useful reminder of when you need to move employees onto different pay rates.
 Find out more about weekly management emails.